hande-qmc/hande/documentation/manual/tutorials/semi_stoch.rst

 Here, the ``semi-stoch`` table contains three keywords.
 The use of ``size`` and ``start_iteration`` keywords is hopefully clear.
-The ``space`` keyword determines which method is used to generate the deterministic space - in this case it done by choosing the determiniants with the highest weights.
+The ``space`` keyword determines which method is used to generate the deterministic space - in this case by choosing the determiniants with the highest weights.

 This results in the following simulation: